tektoncd/community/teps/tools/README.md

 Options:
-  --teps-folder TEXT              the folder that contains the TEP files -t, --title TEXT                the title for the TEP in a few words -a, --author TEXT               the title for the TEP in a few words --update-table / --no-update-table
+  --teps-folder TEXT              the folder that contains the TEP files -t, --title TEXT                the title for the TEP in a few words -a, --author TEXT               the Github username of the TEP author -c, --collaborator TEXT         the Github username of the TEP collaborator --update-table / --no-update-table
                                   whether to refresh the table of TEPs --help                          Show this message and exit.